speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 ```
 python train_with_wav2vec_k2.py hparams/train_hf_wav2vec_k2.yaml --data_folder=/path/to/LibriSpeech --lm_dir=/path/to/LibriSpeech/LM
 ```

+To use the HLG graph (instead of the default HL), pass `--use_HLG=True`.
+To use the 4-gram LM for rescoring, pass the `--decoding_method=whole-lattice-rescoring` argument.
+Note that this will require more memory, as the whole lattice will be kept in memory during the decoding.
+In this recipe, the `lm_scale` used by default is 0.4.
+This is the value that gave the best results in our HL-graph experiments after trying scales of `[0.2, 0.4, 0.6, 0.8, 1.0, 1.2, 1.4]`.
+When rescoring is used alongside the HLG graph, the 4-gram seems to not bring any improvement.
+The best lm scale in that case was 0.2 (the lowest value we tried).

 # KenLM n-gram CTC rescoring
 To enable n-gram rescoring during the decoding, you can download the LibriSpeech official LM from [here](https://www.openslr.org/11/).
 Please make sure to install the extra dependencies first.
 Any KenLM language model may be used with this rescoring technique.
 The n-gram can either be a binary or an arpa file, but note that the binary format is faster to load.
 The following command shows how to use the official LibriSpeech 4-gram LM with SpeechBrain: